-The nature of student growth percentiles ensures that all students - regardless of their achievement level - have the opportunity to demonstrate all levels of growth.
+The nature of student growth percentiles ensures that all students - regardless of their prior achievement level - have the opportunity to demonstrate all levels of growth.
 By measuring growth relative to academically-similar students, SGPs provide an apples-to-apples comparison.
 A student's growth is relative to that of his or her academic peers - other students from across Georgia with the same prior scores.
 This means that high-achieving students are being compared to other high-achieving students and low-achieving students are being compared to other low-achieving students.

-The figure below displays student-level data for 2012 5th grade mathematics statewide.
-Student growth is plotted on the x-axis and students' prior achievement (2011 4th grade mathematics scores) is plotted on the y-axis.
-This figure shows that all students, for all various levels of prior achievement, are demonstrating the full range of 1st through 99th percentile growth.
+The figure below displays student-level data for $2016\ 5^{th}$ grade mathematics statewide.
+Student growth is plotted on the x-axis and students' prior achievement ($2015\ 4^{th}$ grade mathematics scores) is plotted on the y-axis.
+This figure shows that all students, for all various levels of prior achievement, are demonstrating the full range of 1^{st} through 99^{th} percentile growth.

-The student in the upper left-hand corner earned the highest possible scale score (990) in grade 4.
-In grade 5, this student scored an 847, which represented 1st percentile growth.
-The student is still high-achieving, having only missed the Exceeds category by 3 points.
-However, compared to his or her academic peers (the other students across Georgia who scored a 990 in grade 4), this student demonstrated low growth.
+The student in the upper left-hand corner earned the highest possible scale score (715) in grade 4.
+In grade 5, this student scored a 569, which represented 1st percentile growth.
+The student is still a Proficient Learner.
+However, compared to his or her academic peers (the other students across Georgia who scored a 715 in grade 4), this student demonstrated low growth.

 The student in the upper right-hand corner also earned the highest possible scale score in grade 4.
-In grade 5, this student once again scored a 990, which represented 99th percentile growth.
+In grade 5, this student once again scored the highest possible scale score (725), which represented 99th percentile growth.
 While there was not an opportunity for this student to show a higher level of achievement in either the 4th or 5th grades, it was possible for the student to show a high level of growth from the 4th grade to the 5th grade, as the student had to learn new content and grow in order to continue to earn the highest scale score.

-The student in the lower left-hand corner earned a 744 in grade 4, which did not meet expectations.
-In grade 5, the student earned a 734, which also did not meet expectations.
+The student in the lower left-hand corner is a Beginning Learner in grade 4 and scored a 423 in math.
+In grade 5, this student earned a 391 and remained as a Beginning Learner.
 This represented 1st percentile growth.

-The student in the lower right-hand corner also earned a 744 in grade 4.
-In grade 5, the student earned an 843, which represented 99th percentile growth.
+The student in the lower right-hand corner also earned a 423 in grade 4.
+In grade 5, the student earned a 564 and became a Proficient Learner, which represented 99th percentile growth.

 This figure illustrates the importance of the concepts of "academic peers" and a student's "starting point" when measuring growth.
-The student in the upper left-hand corner and the student in the lower right-hand corner demonstrated very similar achievement in grade 5, scoring an 847 and an 843, respectively.
+The student in the upper left-hand corner and the student in the lower right-hand corner demonstrated very similar achievement in grade 5, scoring a 569 and a 564, respectively.
 But their SGPs help illustrate a more complete picture of their performance.
-The student in the upper left-hand corner's 847 represented a low level of growth given his or her prior achievement and the current achievement of his or her academic peers.
-The student in the lower right-hand corner's 843 represented a high level of growth given his or her prior achievement and the current achievement of his or her academic peers.
+The student in the upper left-hand corner's 569 represented a low level of growth given his or her prior achievement and the current achievement of his or her academic peers.
+The student in the lower right-hand corner's 564 represented a high level of growth given his or her prior achievement and the current achievement of his or her academic peers.